Statistical mechanics analysis of general multi-dimensional knapsack problems: Introduction

 Combinatorial optimization is a popular topic related to numerous research fields.
 It is deeply connected to computer science and the theory of algorithms, and it is frequently applied to real-world problems in the field of operations research.
 The knapsack problem (KP) is a major combinatorial optimization problem such as the traveling salesman problem and the minimum spanning tree problem \cite{korte2011combinatorial}.
 There are many variants of KP, but all of them aim to maximize the total profit by selecting a subset of items as long as they do not violate the given constraints for total weights.
 KP has been extensively examined for a long time because of its wide applicability.
 Its application includes resource allocation problems \cite{bitran1981disaggregation}, cutting or packing stock problems \cite{dyckhoff1990typology}, and capital budgeting problems \cite{weingartner1966capital, nemhauser1969discrete}.

 The basic and most well-known version of KP, which we refer to as 0-1 one-dimensional KP (0-1 1DKP), is defined as follows: Suppose that there are $N$ item types.
-Each item type $i, 1\le i\le N$, has two characteristic quantities: profit $v_i$ and weight $w_i$.
-0-1 1DKP aims to find a way to select items to put in a knapsack such that the total profit is maximized under the constraint that each item type can be selected at most only once, and the total weight does not exceed the capacity of the knapsack.
+Each item type $i, 1\le i\le N$, has two characteristic quantities $v_i \in (0, \infty)$ and $w_i \in (0, \infty)$, where $v_i$ stands for a {\em profit} that an item of type $i$ possesses while $w_i$ means a {\em weight} of the item.
+The 0-1 1DKP aims to find a way to select items to put in a knapsack such that the total profit is maximized under the constraint that each item type can be selected at most only once, and the total weight does not exceed the capacity of the knapsack.
 The problem is mathematically formulated as follows:

 where $U$ and $\sum_{i = 1}^N w_i x_i$ denote the total profit and total weight, respectively.
 Variables $x_i$ denote the number of item types $i$ to be placed in the knapsack, and $C$ denotes the capacity of the knapsack.